octomix/josson/README.md

 #### 91. truncateToMonth()

+Truncates a datetime to a less precise value.

     '2022-01-02T03:04:05.229390600'.truncateToMonth() ==> "2022-01-01T00:00"

     truncateToMonth('2022-02-04T13:14:15.229390600') ==> "2022-02-01T00:00"

 #### 92. truncateToYear()

+Truncates a datetime to a less precise value.

     '2022-01-02T03:04:05.229390600'.truncateToYear() ==> "2022-01-01T00:00"

     truncateToYear('2022-02-04T13:14:15.229390600') ==> "2022-01-01T00:00"

 #### 93. withNano()

+Sets a component of a datetime value.

     '2022-01-02T03:04'.withNano(789) ==> "2022-01-02T03:04:00.000000789"